PartlySaneStudios/partly-sane-skies/pages/features/list.md

 ### No Cookie Warning

 Never lose your coins to the void again!
 When the mod detects you do not have a cookie active, it will warn you to buy a new one.
 Optionally, it can warn you only if you have a lot of coins in your purse.

+### Coins to Cookies Converter

+Using ``/cookies2coins``, you can convert a given amount of coins to an equivalent value in a real life currency of your choosing.

 ### Enhanced Auction Menu and BIN Sniper